 |DC, IL, FL, MA, MO, NJ, NV, NY, RI, SC, VA

 |If review period not started after 30 days

 How does the RightTrack Tag program work?

-The RightTrack Tag program uses a tag tracking device attached to the windshield to observe a driver's behavior on the road and allows drivers to view their progress in the RightTrack mobile app.
+The RightTrack Tag program uses a tag tracking device attached to the windshield to observe a driver's behavior on the road.
+It allows drivers to view their progress in the RightTrack mobile app.
 To join the RightTrack Tag program:

 - Step one: Join RightTrack when you sign up for your Liberty Mutual policy.
 Liberty Mutual will include an activation code in a welcome email sent to the email address you used to sign up.

-- Step three: If there are other listed drivers on your policy, urge them to download the app and participate in the program as well.
+- Step three: If other drivers are on your policy, they should download the app and participate in the program as well.
 Discounts reflect the performance of all drivers using the car, but the program collects individual performance statistics as well.

 - Step four: Install the RightTrack tag device on your windshield behind your rearview mirror.
 Liberty Mutual's website offers guidance on how to install the device.
-Use the RightTrack app to connect the tag with your car within 21 days to receive your sign-up discount and initiate the review period.
+Use the RightTrack app to connect the tag with your car within 21 days to receive your sign-up discount.
+This also initiates the review period.

 - Step five: Drive for the 90-day review period.
-Use the app to monitor your projected premium discount, to see how Liberty Mutual assesses each trip you take and to mark yourself as a passenger on trips where someone else is driving the car.
+Use the app to monitor your projected discount, see how Liberty Mutual assesses each trip you take and to mark yourself as a passenger when someone else is driving the car.

 - Step six: Receive your new discount from Liberty Mutual after the 90-day period ends.
 Mail back the tag device in the box the company gives you.